kemmitr/.NET-Minnesota-Foreign-Auto/README.md

 <h2 style="color: #0069B3; text-align: center">Application Overview</h2>
 <p style="text-align:center; margin-bottom: 30px">This is a .NET Core application.
-It was built to help am auto shop keep track of there customers and the vehicles and services associated with that customer.</p>
+It was built to help an auto shop keep track of there customers and the vehicles and services associated with that customer.</p>

 <h3 style="margin-left: 22px; text-align: center; margin-bottom: -20px">Tools and Technologies</h3>
 <ul style="text-align: center; list-style: none">